 CBD oil also helps repair damage to a leaky blood-brain barrier.
 And prevents the inflammation that damages it in the first place.[xviii]

-CBD Oil to the rescue
+CBD Oil benefits

 The CBD movement really gained traction because of a little girl named Charlotte Figi.
 She had a severe form of epilepsy called Dravet Syndrome.